How Much Does a Doctor Cost in Spain? 2026 Price Guide for Tourists

 For most tourist medical needs in Spain, you're looking at €120–180 for a home visit or €60–150 for a private clinic — fully reimbursable by standard travel insurance.
 The ER is free for EU citizens but comes with 3–6 hour waits for non-emergencies.

-The most cost-effective approach: use the pharmacy for minor issues (free consultation, cheap OTC medication), call a home doctor for moderate illness or injury (€150, insurer pays), and save the ER for genuine emergencies.
+The most cost-effective approach: use the pharmacy for minor issues (free consultation, cheap OTC medication), call a home doctor for moderate illness or injury (a flat, all-inclusive price your insurer reimburses), and save the ER for genuine emergencies.

 Frequently asked questions